 Most importantly, do not get confused with subject complement and adjunct due to similarity.

 To qualify as a adverbial complement, there must be a performed action with complementing words.
 In case of linking verb, same set of words work as the subject complement

-Here are some useful examples of subject complement which seems like adverbial complement.
+Here are some useful examples of subject complement which seems like adverbial but not same.

 Verb complement is a verb in the form of another verb like infinitive, participle that is placed immediately after action verb to make better meaning.

 - She is running to catch the train.

 - He knows swimming in the dam.

 In the first example, ‘to catch’ and in the second, ‘swimming’ are the verb complements.

 In the next blog, I will deal with adverb and its various types.